-This questionnaire was featured on Tumbr, and I don’t usually make long posts there, so I decided to transfer it here and answer.
+This questionnaire was featured on Tumblr, and I don’t usually make long posts there, so I decided to transfer it here and answer.
+This is an update for a post I did waay back in 2018.
+Things have changed a lot since then so it’s time for a revisit.

 1. Do you knit or crochet or both?

-I do both.
-I started out crocheting when I was a child, taught to me by a neighbor.
-I got away from it after I focused my artistic talents on drawing and painting, for a couple of decades.
-I took it up again about five years ago, and about a year or two ago, I taught myself to knit by watching Youtube videos.
+Both.
+I started crocheting when I was a child and I was taught by a neighbor who was one of my Mom’s best friends.
+I got away from crocheting after I focused my artistic talents on drawing and painting, for a couple of decades.
+I picked it up again several years ago and a couple of years after that I taught myself to knit by watching Youtube videos.

 2. What’s your favorite yarn brand?